-Now here I am, 30 years later, still making that same homemade peanut brittle.
-I’ll admit, I had fallen off the candy making wagon for a few years (okay, about ten!) so when I whipped up this batch recently my teenage boys wanted to know where it had been all their lives!
+Now here I am, more than 30 years later, still making that same homemade peanut brittle.
+I’ll admit, I had fallen off the candy making wagon for a few years (okay, about ten!) so when I whipped up this batch recently my boys wanted to know where it had been all their lives!
 To say they loved it was an understatement and they have insisted that it become a regular tradition again.
 So be it.
-Note: some links below are affiliate links.
-That means if you happen to buy something, a small percentage of that sale goes back into this site, which enables me to continue to bring you free recipes such as this one.
-So, thanks!
-This recipe is from The Good Housekeeping Illustrated Cookbook at this link.
+This recipe is from The Good Housekeeping Illustrated Cookbook.
 There are several different versions of this book, the one I have linked is the one I have now and have had for over 20 years.
 I believe it was actually an earlier version that I used as a teenager, probably this one as the cover looks familiar and it’s a little earlier version.
 Either of these versions are an amazing reference for any cook or baker, and a wonderful book for a beginner as well.
 There’s a photo of every single recipe and many have step by step illustrations, plus very easy to understand instructions.
-The book is full of references, charts and guides too.
+The book is full of references, charts and guides.
 I highly recommend it to anyone!
 This is the most cherished cookbook in my collection.

 As always, a full printable ingredient list and directions are at the end of this post.

 For this recipe you will need the following supplies and ingredients:

 - 2 tablespoons unsalted butter, softened